Long-Horizon Forecasting

 1. Long-horizon forecasting

-features a specialized model designed for
+model designed for

 future, where the uncertainty increases as the forecast extends further.